- Ongoing Compliance

 You can open a window to schedule an exam for an individual by checking the appropriate exam on the Form U4 for the individual and paying the exam fee to your firm’s daily account.
 The Form U4 will need to be submitted on the CRD system.

-Investment Advisors are subject to the books and records requirements of either the Investment Advisers Act of 1940 for SEC registered advisors; or, subject to the state requirements of their home state where their firm is currently registered.
+Yes.
+Investment Advisors are subject to the books and records requirements of either the Investment Advisers Act of 1940 for SEC-registered advisors; or, the state requirements of their home state where their firm is currently registered.